Symbiote.js

 `;

-This is where things get interesting.
-Symbiote.js has a fresh take on how components talk to each other and manage state:
+Symbiote.js offers a fresh take on how components communicate and manage state:

 html`<button ${{onclick: '^onButtonClicked'}}>Click me!</button>`;